Apteco/py-apteco/docs/source/reference/topics/tables.rst

   Tables
 **********

-.. py:currentmodule:: Table

 Introduction
 ============

-The ``Table`` object represents a FastStats system table.
+The :class:`Table` object represents a FastStats system table.
 It holds metadata about the FastStats table, and provides access to all its variables.
 It can also be used to help specify what records are included